fdurant/fdurant_github_io_source/about/index.md

 Hello!
 My name is Frederik Durant, I'm a native from [Brussels, Belgium][brussels].

 This .data ("dot data") blog saw the light in December 2014.
-At the time, I was preparing for a self-sponsored sabbatical from [Nuance Communications][nuance], where I worked as R&D Manager of Natural Language Understanding for the Automotive market.
-The larger part of my sabbatical was devoted to a 12-week [Data Science Bootcamp][metis-datascience] at [Metis][metis] in the amazing city of New York.
+At the time, I was preparing for a 12-week [Data Science Bootcamp][metis-datascience] at [Metis][metis] in the amazing city of New York.